shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Sometimes it's just easier separating two functions, one for calling and one for recursion, if there is some sort of set-up or loop required.
   - It may be nice to analyze big O and preference of a solution based on how it will be used in production.
 If for example, there's a certain query, is it a one off thing?
 Will there be a lot of inserts?
 Deletions?
 Searches?
 Ask frequency of operations from the interviewer
   - For every problem, see if we can return on some edge cases e.g. if lengths don't match, return False
+  - Create decision tree for backtracking and explore every node like tree traversal
+  - If the result is needed from inside out (two pointers), and its easier to code from outwards to inwards just do it and calculate result in reverse order.
+  - # need a deep copy for 2d lists. can't use slicing or .copy().
+Look for the twist.
+A detail.
+A detail that might look useless but it's there for providing a way to optimize.
+    - Using input array as storage if it has extra
+    - If input has useless elements
+  - Sometimes reframing the problem simplifies or provides an opportunity for optimization
+  - Whenever have to do a single O(N) pass, just make sure if the same can be achieved in previous iterations by maintaining a running sum/min/max etc.

+**Connected Components:**
+   - Whenever we must work with a set of elements (emails) that are connected (belong to the same user), we should always consider visualizing our input as a graph.
+In this problem, converting the input into a graph will facilitate the process of merging two accounts.
+    - Any problem that involves merging connected components (accounts) is a natural fit for DFS or the Disjoint Set Union (DSU) data structure.
+  - **Instead of jumping straight into DSU for connected components type of questions, check if labelling can be given using hashmaps.**

+**Queue:**
+    - queue:
+      - queue.get(), .put(), .empty()
+      - deque.popLeft()/pop(), append()/extendLeft, q
+- Deque is better than queue

 **Defining Graphs:**
 - Adjacency matrix MAY sometimes be helpful than adjacency list (0 indicates self or disconnected).
     - tuple of edge as a key